The exponential map at a cuspidal singularity: The exponential map in the case of a Morse function

 First, observe that each unstable manifold $M_\bp^u$ intersects the boundary $\{r=0\}$ transversally near $\overbp$ since this is true for the linear part of $\bV$, and since both $M_\bp^u$ and $\{r=0\}$ are invariant under the flow, the intersection is transversal everywhere.
 The intersection $M_\bp^u\cap \{r=0\}$ is the unstable manifold $\Gamma^u_\bp$ of $\overbp$ of $\bV$ restricted to the boundary.

-The projection of the unstable manifolds $M^u_{\bp_i'}$ are (closures of) single geodesics starting at $\bp_i'$, which divide a neighborhood of $\dM$ into connected components $U_i$, each containing one maximum $\bp_i$.
+The projections of the unstable manifolds $M^u_{\bp_i'}$ are (closures of) single geodesics starting at $\bp_i'$, which divide a neighborhood of $\dM$ into connected components $U_i$, each containing one maximum $\bp_i$.
 It suffices to show that $\pi(M^u_{\bp_i})$ contains $U_i$ for each $i$.

 For this, first consider the intersections with the boundary.
 Fix $i$ and write $\bp_-=\bp_i$ and $\bpmin=\bp_i'$.
 By the discussion before Lemma \ref{lem: barrier}, the part $\Gamma_{\bp_-}$ of $\Gamma^u_{\bp_-}$ leaving $\bp_-$ in the positive $\vp$ direction projects onto the (open) interval from $\bp_-$ to $\bpmin$.
 A similar statement holds for the interval from $\bp_{i-1}'$ to $\bp_-$.
 Therefore, $M^u_{\bp_i}\cap\{r=0\}$ projects onto $U_i\cap\{r=0\}$.
 Since $M^u_{\bp_i}$ intersects the boundary transversally, it projects onto some neighborhood of the open interval from $\bp_{i-1}'$ to $\bp_i'$.
 We need to show that this neighborhood cannot shrink to zero width when one approaches $\bp_{i-1}'$ or $\bp_i'$.
 We will prove that $U_i$ intersected with a neighborhood of $\bp_i'$ is contained in $\pi(M^u_{\bp_i})$; the argument at $\bp_{i-1}'$ is then analogous.